5 things to watch: Alabama votes in the Senate race

 5. THE POLLING

-In the last few days, surveys showing Moore up by 9 points and Jones up by 10 points were released by two different pollsters.
+In the last few days, surveys by two different pollsters showed very different results: One had Moore up by 9 points, while the other had Jones up by 10 points.

-Overall, the Real Clear Politics average of polls heading into election day showed Moore with a 2-point lead.
-That's bolstered the narrative that this is a close and volatile race, and Democrats say they're confident that Jones has a chance.
+Overall, the Real Clear Politics average of polls heading into Election Day showed Moore with a 2-point lead.
+That's bolstered the narrative that this is a close and volatile race, but Democrats say they're confident that Jones has a chance.